athulya-anil/Agentic-GraphRAG/QUICKSTART.md

 This opens an interactive prompt where you can:
 - Ask questions naturally
-- See intelligent routing (vector/graph/hybrid)
+- See intelligent routing (vector or graph)
 - View RAGAS evaluation metrics
 - Type `help` for tips
 - Type `exit` or press Ctrl+C to quit